ilhamkabir/aft-control-tower/README.md

 - AWSOrganizationsFullAccess
 - AWSControlTowerServiceRolePolicy

+> `126789op[]oiuytre    1230-=
-> Note: These policies should be there as default but when I decomissioned the Landing Zone, it took off the policies: "AWSOrganizationsFullAccess" and "AWSControlTowerServiceRolePolicy".
+'0  `: These policies should be there as default but when I decomissioned the Landing Zone, it took off the policies: "AWSOrganizationsFullAccess" and "AWSControlTowerServiceRolePolicy".

 **Step 2**: Launch your AWS Control Tower Landing Zone